 The rodeo ended, and the crowd surged to its feet, heading up the aisles.

 “Thank you for everything, Shaw.
 For the nachos and beer, and for sharing your seat with me.”
 She reached for her purse, but he took her wrist in his hand.
 “Tell me what’s wrong with being an honest working man, Harper.”
 Was she hoping he was wealthy and didn’t get his hands dirty every day?

 She looked past him, and her eyes opened wide.

 He released her and turned to find his three friends standing behind him, grinning like morons.
 “I’ll meet you at the truck.”

 “Okay, Shaw.
 Don’t get lost, buddy.”
 They chuckled as they left, and he turned back to see her about three yards away, walking as fast as she could.
 She hadn’t even taken her umbrella.

 “Damn.”
 She hadn’t seemed like a snob.
 They’d only talked for three hours, but he’d gotten a good sense of her personality.
-Shit, maybe he was fine to buy her drinks and junk food, and wrapping her in his arms to keep her warm, but not good enough for anything beyond that.
+Shit, maybe he was fine to offer her a dry seat and buy her drinks and junk food, and wrapping her in his arms to keep her warm, but not good enough for anything beyond that.